 - How to create a tabroom account: https://youtu.be/2ZeQlXo5SkY

 - How to fill out a ballot: https://youtu.be/OBPl_7wh4kE

-Volunteers are needed to join California’s Free Legal Answers platform*, a virtual legal advice clinic that answers questions from low income Californians on a variety of employment, housing and family issues caused by COVID-19 and now the recent Northern Californian wildfires.
+Volunteers are needed to join California’s Free Legal Answers platform*, a virtual legal advice clinic that answers questions from low income Californians on a variety of employment, housing and family issues caused by COVID-19 and wildfires.
 Free Legal Answers California is a collaboration between the California Lawyers Association, Legal Access Alameda, Disaster Legal Assistance Collaborative and ABA and offers you an unique opportunity to do brief pro bono at a time that works for you – before breakfast, when the baby is falling asleep, during a break in your meeting schedule or on the weekend.
 We provide training, expert oversight and malpractice insurance, so you make a real difference.

 You will have the chance to sign up for particular days and weeks that work for your schedule and all training is offered online for those who are not signing up as experts.** For more information about the Free Legal Answers program and to sign up, go to: https://ca.freelegalanswers.org/Attorneys/Account/Requirements

 To sign up for the Disaster Hotline, go to: https://disasterlegalservicesca.org/2020norcal/

 *Reviewing attorneys are those with at least 10 years of experience as family law, labor/employment and real property practitioners and/or Certified Family Law Specialists.

 **Attorneys who volunteer for Wildfire Assistance will need to take training related to insurance and FEMA matters.

 Morrison and Foerster LLP has created comprehensive guides to help victims in disasters.